ThomasTruyts/NPV_simulation_visualization/README.md

 ## Data

 P&L data is imported, with each column a cost or revenue and each row a period in time.
+THIS IS DUMMY DATA.

 ## Methodology